OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 Concepts¶

-1) In the Guance Launcher namespace: forethought-core > core, add a sub-configuration item requestSet
+1) In the Guance Launcher namespace: forethought-core > core, add the sub-configuration item requestSet to the OIDCClientSet configuration item.

-# OIDC client configuration (when this item is configured with wellKnowURL, the KeyCloakPassSet configuration item automatically becomes invalid)
+# OIDC client configuration (When wellKnowURL is configured in this item, the KeyCloakPassSet configuration item automatically becomes invalid)

 OIDCClientSet: